RankingsPublished Feb 5, 202612 min read

 What they do

-Assess individual or family risk for genetic conditions and provide information and support to patients.
+Assess individual or family risk for genetic conditions, interpret test results, and provide counseling about treatment options.

 Why it's growing

-Genomic medicine expansion and falling genetic test costs create surging demand for professionals who can interpret results and guide treatment decisions.
+16% growth on a small base of just 5,300 positions—genomic medicine expansion and falling genetic test costs create surging demand for professionals who can interpret results and guide clinical decisions.

 6